 WHAT CAUSES SCHIZOPHRENIA?

-If you are unable to work due to Schizophrenia or a psychotic disorder, you may qualify for Social Security Disability or SSI benefits.
-The SSA states psychotic disorders should be evaluated under listing 12.03.
-For example, the SSA considers psychotic disorders that include delusions, such as hearing voices or seeing things that aren’t there.
+If you are unable to work due to schizophrenia, you may qualify for Social Security Disability or SSI benefits.
+The SSA states psychotic disorders should be looked at under listing 12.03.
+For example, the SSA considers mental conditions that include delusions, such as hearing voices or seeing things that aren’t there.
 Visual hallucinations occur when you see things that aren’t really there.
 If you hear things that are not there, then you have aural hallucinations.

-The SSA uses Listing 12.03 to define the symptoms of a psychotic disorder that qualifies for disability benefits.
-Below is listing 12.03, which outlines the symptoms you must document to prove disability.
-Listing 12.03 can be found at ssa.gov and is also discussed below.
+The SSA uses Listing 12.03 to define the symptoms of Schizophrenia for which they will pay benefits.
+Below is listing 12.03, which reviews the symptoms you must document.
+Listing 12.03 can be found on the SSA website and is also discussed below.

 LISTING 12.03 FOR SCHIZOPHRENIA AND OTHER PSYCHOTIC DISORDERS

-12.03 Schizophrenia spectrum and other psychotic disorders (see 12.00B2), satisfied by A and B, or A and C:
+12.03 Schizophrenia spectrum and other psychotic disorders satisfied by A and B, or A and C: